 The BBC, its sub-contractors, subsidiaries and/or agencies cannot accept any responsibility whatsoever for any technical failure or malfunction or any other problem with the Internet or otherwise which may result in any application being lost or not properly registered.

 The promoter of this ticket application process is the British Broadcasting Corporation and the applicable law is the law of Scotland

 Applicants will be deemed to have accepted these rules and to agree to be bound by them.

 All information is correct at time of publication.

-Wheelchair access is available at this venue but no induction loop.
+There is wheelchair access at this venue but no induction loop.
+Refreshments are available for purchase at Cafe Quay in the foyer.
 There is a cloakroom but this cannot hold any large bags.